chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 - [EGOSOFT](https://www.egosoft.com) - for the game itself (In fact - for the series of games)!
 - Members of the [x4_modding discord channel](https://discord.com/channels/337098290917146624/502057640877228042) - for their answers, support, ideas, and inspiration!
 - [SiliconStew](https://steamcommunity.com/profiles/76561198005610231) - for the documentation of the Gate Rotation specifics!
 - [Sleaker](https://steamcommunity.com/id/sleaker) - for the idea and initial implementation of the map exporting feature and hiding the "unnecessary" Mod's.
+And for the continuous bug reports and support!

 ## Useful Links